ThULB/jportal/README.txt

 ======================================
 ======================================
    1. Go to JPortal web application in your browser
-   2. Log in as "root"
+   2. Log in as "administrator"
    3. Click on "Editors" in menu left
    4. Create a new journal
    5. Create a new Journal-Context, by